lisp-mirror/lqml/examples/app-template/readme-build.md

 you include asset files (like in example `swank-server`), they may not be copied to the build directory, the first time you build the app.

-So, it's a good idea to run `qmake-ios` twice before building the app.
+So, it's a good idea to run `qmake-ios` again if there are any startup problems of the app (like asset files not found when launching).

-The first build after a `qmake-ios` will almost always fail (missing files): just run 'Build' (from Xcode) again, and the missing files will be created.
+The first build after a `qmake-ios` will almost always fail (missing build files): don't worry, just run 'Build' (from Xcode) again, and the missing files will be created.

 You also need to check the console from where you launched `./xcode.sh` for eventual errors compiling the Lisp code.